 We are continually evaluating the impact of the COVID-19 pandemic on our liquidity and financial position.
-As at March 31, 2021, we have cash and investments of \$395.2 million, unutilized lines of credit amounting to \$99.4 million and debt amounting \$16.7 million.
-Based on our current level of operations, we expect that our anticipated cash generated from operating activities, cash and cash equivalents on hand, and use of existing credit facilities will be sufficient to fund our debt repayment obligations, estimated capital expenditures and working capital needs for the next 12 months, and we do not expect any material changes at this point in time in our ability to source for additional lines of credit, if required, or in the cost to access capital and funding sources.
+As at March 31, 2022, we have cash and investments of \$413.0 million, unutilized lines of credit amounting to \$96.1 million and no debt.
+Based on our current level of operations, we expect that our anticipated cash generated from operating activities, cash and cash equivalents on hand, and use of existing credit facilities will be sufficient to fund our estimated capital expenditures, share repurchases and working capital needs for the next 12 months.
 However, under the current challenging economic and business conditions as discussed under "- Global Economic Conditions," there can be no assurance that our business activity would be maintained at the expected level to generate the anticipated cash flows from operations.
 Also, see "Part I - Item 5.
 Operating and Financial Review and Prospects - Liquidity and Capital Resources" for more information.

 Further, in evaluating the recoverability of our trade receivables, including unbilled revenue, contract assets, goodwill, long lived assets and investments, we have considered the available internal and external information in the preparation of our consolidated financial statements.
-Having performed a sensitivity analysis based on the current assumptions and indicators of future economic conditions, we expect to recover the carrying amount of these assets; however, the impact of the COVID-19 pandemic may be different from the assumptions and estimates which we used and the scale and duration of COVID-19 related developments are unknown and could have macro and micro negative effects on the financial markets and global economy, which could in turn have a material adverse effect on our operations and financial results, earnings, cash flow and financial condition.
+Having performed a sensitivity analysis based on the current assumptions and indicators of future economic conditions, we expect to recover the carrying amount of these assets.
+However, the impact of the COVID-19 pandemic may be different from the assumptions and estimates which we used and the scale and duration of COVID-19 related developments are unknown and could have macro and micro negative effects on the financial markets and global economy, which could in turn have a material adverse effect on our operations and financial results, earnings, cash flow and financial condition.